home-assistant/home-assistant.io/source/_integrations/tuya.markdown

 3. On the page that appears, click `Create Cloud Project`.
 4. In the `Create Cloud Project` dialog box, configure `Project Name`, `Description`, `Industry`, and `Data Center`.
 For the `Development Method` field, select `Smart Home` from the dropdown list.
 For the `Data Center` field, select the zone you are located in.
   ![](/images/integrations/tuya/image_001.png)
-5. Click `Create` to continue with project configuration.
+5. Click `Create` to continue with the project configuration.
 6. In Configuration Wizard, make sure you add `Device Status Notification` API.
 The list of API should look like this:
   ![](/images/integrations/tuya/image_002.png)
 7. Click `Authorize`.